sebbor1/warsawjs-workshop-6-whiteboard/README.md

 # warsawjs-workshop-6-whiteboard

-Test Witeboard designed at WarsawJS using MeteorJS.
+Test Whiteboard designed at WarsawJS using MeteorJS.